 Figure 4.1: The pseudo ROC curve for a Pycolator run with a small dataset.
 Only one decoy is included in the PSMs that count into this figure: Every PSMs with a higher score than this decoy is plotted at 0% q-value, and every PSMs with a score equal or worse to the second decoy has a q-value of ≥ 5% and is thus not plotted.

 without changing the score, more PSMs receive a high confidence.
-But this is likely due to the fact that few high-scoring decoys determine the q-value of many high-scoring targets.
+But this is likely since few high-scoring decoys determine the q-value of many high-scoring targets.
 When one samples randomly, the chance that many of those decoys will not be sampled increases with a smaller sampling size, enhancing the FDR estimation of the targets, which usually lie above 1% q-value.

 As Figure 3.9 shows, with the whole dataset the Pycolator score achieves a better separation of true and false PSMs than the NuXL score.
 However, the smaller the given dataset gets, the smaller this advantage becomes.
-Rarely, Pycolator even performs worse.
-This is fully supported by Figure 3.9b.
+Rarely, Pycolator even performs worse (Figure 3.9b).
 In Figure 3.9a the ratio rises for datasets smaller than approximately 200 PSMs.
 This is likely due to the fact that in small datasets, one or two decoys determine which PSMs receive a q-value of ≤ 5%, which leads to pseudo ROCs like in figure 4.1.
 For these, the AUC is very small, since the area is only calculated from 0 to the largest occurring q-value smaller than 5%, and not until 5%.
 While this is an error and should be changed when working with very small datasets, it does not influence the AUC of larger datasets significantly.
 Because Pycolator may find only a few more targets with a high score, these may be enough to allow another decoy in the top PSMs, in the case of 4.1 almost doubling the range of which the AUC is calculated.

 A certain threshold of dataset size, for which the Percolator algorithm gets much worse, could not be found.
 It gradually finds less high-confidence PSMs when the dataset size gets smaller.
 It is however crucial for SVM training, that there is always at least one decoy and one target PSM in every of the inner splits.
 This is why the algorithm returned with an error after 12 to 93 PSMs.